enyeartc/capstone1/README.md

 ### Scrubbed Data with future values
 There may not be any data for the exact day 4 years out due to weekends and holidays.
 To model this data it needs to manipulated and collapsed.
 The solution needs to find the Monday of the week and get the mean for next 7 days etc.   There is a monthly moving average and a 4 month moving average, and now only one record for each week and the stock price is a mean for the week.

 In addition the future value of the Options and RSU are calculated, if the Options value is higher then a 1 is in the 'Options' column.
-For example if an employee picks 1000 options and the price is $30 when granted, and the price in 4 years is $35 then the differnce is $5 * 1000, for $5,000 total.
+For example if an employee picks 1000 options and the price is $30 when granted, and the price in 4 years is $35 then the difference  is $5 * 1000, for $5,000 total.
 For the RSU's the price is simply $35 * 250 or $8750, in this case the value would be 0 for RSU's.
 In the first line below the stock moved from 17.3 to 34.985  a difference of 17.685 or $17,685 but for RSU's it would be 34.985 * 250 or $8746.25, since th options are much greater this is a 1.
 Also interesting was the moving average calculation, this involved calculating a 'rolling' average across the previous rows.
 ![image info](images/S2_data2.png)